 On the other side of simple observation we find altered states of interpretive drawing.
 These surreal environments, made so by something recognizable being not quite right, are drawn from life, combining real aspects of living models with impulsive quirks of a mind unhinged.
 (Graphite, Charcoal, Oil Pastel, and Shoe Polish on Paper)

-To discuss a painted or drawn figurative study session, or to inquire about Lacey Stinson’s existing work, please call or email Rebecca Honeycutt from our Contact Page.
+To discuss a painted or drawn figurative study session, or to inquire about Lacey Stinson’s existing work, please call or email the artist from the Contact Page.